Were you cited for drunk driving in Dublin, Ohio? Chances are, your case will be handled in Dublin Mayor’s Court.

 10. We Know the Dublin Mayor’s Court

 Perhaps the most important thing you should know about the Dublin Mayor’s Court / Dublin Justice Center is that we are intimately familiar with its proceedings and personnel.
-Contact a Dublin OVI defense attorney at The Koffel Law Firm today if you were arrested for drunk driving and we can explain to you your legal rights and options.
+Contact a Dublin OVI defense attorney at Koffel Brininger Nesbitt today if you were arrested for drunk driving and we can explain to you your legal rights and options.